 Since figuring out what that means gets a little frustrating for the code enforcement officer, don't expect results any time soon if you leave vague information.

 A major issue in some places is the municipal judges may not be very sympathetic with the neighborhood.
 If you're the person complaining, it's not always fair to blame the inspector; sometimes it's the judge who lets the property owner off with a wink.

 If you're in a smaller town that hasn't enacted any codes, you can become an educator of your local city council or whatever it is called in your location.
 Explain that someone else actually writes these standard codes and they only pass a simple ordinance to adopt the code, adding in any exceptions or changes that they want.

 When code enforcement fails to address a problem, and that will happen, your neighborhood or community organization should meet face-to-face with the property owners themselves.
 If this happens frequently, appoint a committee that can figure out the right approach to property owners in your particular culture.

 Many people resist the very idea of code enforcement, especially those whose lifestyle often makes them a target.
 Folks with a strong libertarian bent, artists, and eccentric people of all stripes will argue against the entire idea or a particular application of the law.

 In some areas, usually upscale suburbs, code enforcement employees become unreasonably aggressive in response to pressure from elected officials who hear from vocal complainers.

 If your neighborhood association thinks the enforcement program is too intolerant, one or two of you should meet with elected officials about the delicate balance between too much enforcement and not enough.

-Wise use of standard international codes can improve both the appearance and the longevity of the community's buildings.
+Wise use of standard international codes, typically developed and led by the International Code Council right now, can improve both the appearance and the longevity of the community's buildings.
 It can improve property owners' return on investment and preserve your reputation as a fine neighborhood or town in which to live.